ivine369/instagram/README.md

 # Django Instagram Clone

-It is a clone of the popular website (Instagram) used for posting photos.
+It is a clone of the popular website (Instagram) used for posting photos

 ### By Ivine Kemuma